Kursk: Modern period

+20th century

-At the beginning of the 20th century Kursk played a dominant role in the food industry (Kvilitsu AK, one of the largest breweries in Russia, operated in Kursk) and in other industries; in the 1900s, the city had 4 sitoproboynye shops (of which the largest was the Tikhonov works, whose products were exported to Germany, Austria-Hungary, etc.).
+At the beginning of the 20th century, Kursk played a dominant role in the food industry (Kvilitsu AK, one of the largest breweries in Russia, operated in Kursk) and in other industries; in the 1900s, the city had 4 sitoproboynye shops (of which the largest was the Tikhonov works, whose products were exported to Germany, Austria-Hungary, etc.).
 There were several engineering enterprises operating in Kursk (in 1914 there were seven, including a railroad one).
 The working conditions in the factories of Kursk were harsh, and workers' strikes were frequent (for instance, the workers at the sugar mill went on strike in 1901–1903).
 The Kursk workers also participated in the general political strike during the 1905 Russian Revolution.

-On November 26 (December 9 - new style), 1917 the Soviets took power in Kursk.
-On September 20, 1919, the city was taken over by the troops under the command of General Denikin; however, on November 19, 1919, Kursk was retaken by the Red Army.
+After the Bolshevik revolution in Russia, the Soviets took power in Kursk on 26 November (9 December – new style) 1917.
+On 28 November 1918, the Provisional Workers' and Peasants' Government of Ukraine was established in Kursk.
+On 20 September 1919, during the Russian Civil War, the city was taken over by the anti-Bolshevik troops under the command of General Denikin; however, on 19 November 1919, Kursk was retaken by the Red Army.

+During the Great Terror some two thousand were shot and buried in the Solyanka park in Kursk.

 The Soviet government valued Kursk for its rich deposits of iron ore and developed it into one of the major railroad hubs in the Russian southwest.
 In 1932, Yamskaya Sloboda was incorporated into the city.
 In 1935, Kursk got its first tram system.
 Sometime in the 1930s, the area of the city of Kursk was divided into Leninsky District (the left bank of the Kura River), Dzerzhinsky District (the right bank of the Kura River) and Kirov District (Yamskaya Sloboda).
 In 1937 Stalinsky District was formed at the southern outskirts of the city.